 After you have established the primary bevel you go on to hone on a sharpening stone at a slightly higher angle (usually around 30° ).
 This creates a secondary bevel and can be done by registering the ground edge on the abrasive and then tipping the blade forward a couple of degrees.
-As explained here the precise angle is not important so long as it is around 30°, but if you are not confident to hold the blade steady then you can use a honing guide until you get used to holding the blade at the correct angle.
+As explained here the precise angle is not important so long as it is around 30°.

 The blade can be honed in this way several times, and each time you do this the secondary bevel gets wider.
 Tradesmen would regrind the blade frequently because, as the secondary bevel enlarges, more metal must be removed each time to remove the wear on the edge, and the longer the honing takes.

-The advantage of using the traditional approach is time saving – if you have a powered grinder (or a can call upon an assistant to do the winding of a hand cranked one) then you are able to reduce the time spent honing by using the grinder to remove a lot of metal quickly.
+The advantage of using the traditional approach is time saving – if you have a powered grinder then you are able to reduce the time spent honing by using the grinder to remove a lot of metal quickly.

 A note of caution on using mechanical grinders: the hardness of steel can be permanently reduced at surprising low temperatures, so you need to be careful not to overheat the blade else you might effect its ability to keep an edge.

 The technical term for heat treating metals alloys like steel in order to reduce their hardness is tempering.
 The blacksmith would aim to get a good balance of properties in the tool – too hard and it will be brittle and difficult to sharpen ; too soft and it will not retain an edge for long.
-The temper of steel starts to change at around 350°F and this is before there are any visible changes to the colour of the metal to give you a clue about what is happening.
-In practice it is quite easy to exceed these temperatures when using a grinder, for instance, If the tip of your blade turns light blue after grinding, then it has reached 650°F and you have got it far too hot (650°F is the temper used when creating springs).
+The temper of steel starts to change at around 175°C and this temperature is reached before there are any visible changes to the colour of the metal to give you a clue about what is happening.
+In practice it is quite easy to exceed these temperatures when using a grinder, for instance, If the tip of your blade turns light blue after grinding, then it has reached about 340°C and you have got it far too hot (340°C is the temper used when creating springs).

 Note although I say above that this effect is “permanent”, it may be that only the very tip has been softened in which case it can just be ground off to get back to good metal.
 A more radical approach is to re-harden the whole blade.
-This involves heating up the metal to an extremely high temperature which would normally involve special equipment (a furnace) , but can apparently be done with a barbecue and hairdryer.
-As you can probably guess from the description this is not for the fainthearted!.
+This involves heating up the metal to an very high temperature - a process which would normally involve a furnace - and then, after cooling, applying moderate degree of heat, which a skilful workman can regulate by watching the changing colour of the steel.
+As you can probably guess from the description this is not for the fainthearted!

 A variation on the theme described above involves grinding the primary bevel at 30 degrees using a grinding wheel.
 Because the bevel takes on the shape of the wheel you will end up with a convenient hollow on the bevel between the toe and the heel, and these two thin edges form a useful reference surface that help set the iron at exactly the intended angle for your honing work.
 As with the method above, if you regrind frequently your time spent honing will be reduced as you will need to only remove metal from the very toe and heel of the bevel.